 If you’re reading this, you’re probably as familiar with cats as they are with your garden.
 It’s the same story every time.

-There is this mind-controlling parasite that can be transmitted through cat poop only.
+There is this mind-controlling parasite that can be transmitted through cat droppings.
 Aside from tinkering with your emotions, the parasite can seriously damage your unborn baby if your immune system is weak.
+Safety is a reasonable argument to not want your neighbour’s cat pooping in your yard.

 All of this or you are just very allergic to fur.

-Don’t get us wrong, we love these animals and their bizarre ways, but only if they poop where they’re supposed to.
+Don’t get us wrong, we love these animals and their bizarre ways, but only if they poop where they’re supposed to (not in your garden).

 In any case, your first course of action should always be to discuss the pet’s naughty behaviour with the relevant cat owner.If that does not seem to help or they don’t feel like it’s their concern – you have no choice.